reframejs/reframe/docs/usage-manual.template.md

 which makes reasoning about the page easier.

-To achieve such partial hydration, instead of defining the page with one page object `MyDynamicPage.universal.js`, we define the page with two page objects.
+To achieve such partial hydration, instead of defining the page with one page config `MyDynamicPage.universal.js`, we define the page with two page configs.
-One page object `MyDynamicPage.html.js` for server-side rendering and another `MyDynamicPage.dom.js` for browser-side rendering.
+One page config `MyDynamicPage.html.js` for server-side rendering and another `MyDynamicPage.dom.js` for browser-side rendering.
 Like in the following.